Saver Day Pass SBB - starting at 29 CHF

 Schaffhausen has a charming old town with an impressive total of 171 bay windows, which is more than any other Swiss city can account for.
 Once you’re done chasing them all down and exploring the rest of Schaffhausen, head up to Munot and enjoy the view over the city.
 As soon as you’re ready, head back to Zurich.

-In the morning, join a free walking tour in Lucerne or discover the city on your own.
-Walk across the Kapellbrücke, take a stroll through the old town, hang out by the lake, check out the Swiss Museum of Transport or visit the Glacier Garden with its famous Lion Monument.
+Join a city tour in Lucerne in the morning or explore the city on your own.
+Stroll across the Chapel Bridge, wander through the old town, relax by the lake, check out the Swiss Museum of Transport, or visit the Glacier Garden with the famous Lion Monument.

-If there’s something you didn’t get to do in Basel yesterday, today’s your day.
-But in case you’ve seen enough of the city already, you can always hop across the border and visit Weil am Rhein in Germany or St. Louis in France.
+If there’s something you didn’t get to see in Basel yesterday, today’s your chance.
+But if you feel like you’ve seen enough of the city, you can always hop across the border to visit Weil am Rhein in Germany or St. Louis in France.

-Technically, you could even visit three countries in one day.
-Switzerland, Germany and France.
-That’s completely doable in Basel and might be something you don’t get to experience every day.
-Especially if you’re from a country that requires you to get on a plane to cross the nearest border within a reasonable amount of time.
+In theory, you could even visit all three countries in one day.
+Switzerland, Germany, and France.
+This is quite doable from Basel and something you might not get to experience every day, especially if you come from a country where you have to take a plane just to reach the next border in a reasonable time.

 Highlights on this itinerary: